Silicon: benefits, dosage, contraindications

 Wrinkles ✪✪✪✪✪

-A small preliminary clinical study on healthy volunteers aged 40 to 60 shows that taking a specific product containing 600 mg of organic silicon in hydrolyzed marine collagen once a day for 90 days improves firmness, hydration, and skin texture, but not wrinkles, brightness, or smoothness, compared to placebo.
+A small preliminary clinical study conducted on healthy volunteers aged 40 to 60 years shows that taking a specific product containing 600 mg of organic silicon in hydrolyzed marine collagen once daily for 90 days improves the firmness, hydration, and texture of the skin, but not wrinkles, radiance, or softness, compared with placebo.

 Posologie